-Date Brief Description of Changes 13-Mar-2020 Initial version 21-Mar-2020 Addition of hydroxychloroquine.
+Version number Date Brief Description of Changes 1.0 13-Mar-2020 Initial version 2.0 21-Mar-2020 Addition of hydroxychloroquine.
 Administrative changes and other clarifications.
-07-Apr-2020 Extension of eligibility to those with suspected COVID-19 Addition of azithromycin arm.
+3.0 07-Apr-2020 Extension of eligibility to those with suspected COVID-19 Addition of azithromycin arm.
 Addition of inclusion of adults who lack permanently lack capacity.
-Change to primary outcome from in-hospital death to death within 28 days of randomization.
-14-Apr-2020 Addition of second randomisation to tocilizumab vs. standard of care among patients with progressive COVID-19.
-Addition of children to study population.
-Addition of convalescent plasma 18-Jun-2020 Allowance of randomisation in part B of main randomisation without part A. Removal of hydroxychloroquine and dexamethasone treatment arms.
-03-101-2020 Removal of lopinavir-ritonavir 03-301-2020 Addition of intravenous immunoglobulin arm for children Changes to corticosteroid dosing for children.
-Addition of baseline serum sample in convalescent plasma randomisation 13-Mar-2020 21-Mar-2020 07-Apr-2020 14-Apr-2020 24-Apr-2020 14-May-2020
+Change to primary outcome from in-hospital death to death within 28 days of randomisation.
+4.0 14-Apr-2020 Addition of second randomisation to tocilizumab vs. standard of care among patients with progressive COVID-19.
+5.0 24-Apr-2020 Addition of children to study population.
+6.0 14-May-2020 Addition of convalescent plasma 7.0 18-Jun-2020 Allowance of randomisation in part B of main randomisation without part A. Removal of hydroxychloroquine and dexamethasone treatment arms.
+8.0 03-Jul-2020 Removal of lopinavir-ritonavir Addition of intravenous immunoglobulin arm for children Changes to corticosteroid dosing for children.
+Addition of baseline serum sample in convalescent plasma randomisation 9.0 10-Sep-2020 Addition of synthetic neutralizing antibodies Additional baseline data collection Addition of countries outside UK 9.1 18-Sep-2020 Addition of information about vaccination of children of pregnant mothers receiving REGN10933+REGN10987 9.2 [not submitted in UK] 15-Oct-2020 Additional information for countries outside UK 10.0 26-Oct-2020 Addition of main randomisation part C General updates to avoid duplication and improve clarity 10.1 01-Nov-2020 Additional information for pregnant women